JoBinsJP/formjs/readme.md

 # formjs
-Formjs is a wrapper around axios and Form helper, highly inspired from [InertiaJS](https://inertiajs.com/) for vue2.
+Formjs is a wrapper around axios and Form helper, highly inspired from [InertiaJS](https://inertiajs.com/) for both vue 2 & 3.
 It's a tool to use to handle form and API calls when building client-side application.

 # Demo